Prosecutors in Los Angeles County

 The other prosecutorial agency that's in Los Angeles in what's called the Central District, is the United States Attorney's Office.
 They prosecute federal cases in Los Angeles.
 There are two courthouses in downtown Los Angeles that deal with all of the federal matters in this jurisdiction.

-The prosecutors that deal with those case that work for the United States Attorney's Office are called Assistant United States Attorneys or AUSA's, and they're responsible for prosecuting the big federal cases that come through large-scale drug operations and other federally-related offenses that occur in the central district.
+The prosecutors that deal with those cases that work for the United States Attorney's Office are called Assistant United States Attorneys or AUSA's, and they're responsible for prosecuting the big federal cases that come through large-scale drug operations and other federally-related offenses that occur in the central district.

 They're supposed to make sure – even when good evidence is available to the defense – that they turn that evidence over to the defense, and if they think that maybe the police have been unfair or maybe the investigation didn't look at all the evidence, then they should dismiss the case.
 In some cases, we might be able to argue there was prosecutorial misconduct.